Jassvine/restaurant-management-system/README.md

 # restaurant-management-system
-Modules
-Admin :
-- LOG IN
-- INSERT NEW MENU
-- VIEW LIST OF MENU
-- SEARCH MENU
-- UPDATE MENU INFORMATIONS
+Modules : Admin, Customers, Order, Ratings, Report

-- DELETE MENU
+          Admin - Log in, Insert/View/Search/Update/Delete MENU

-Customers :
-- REGISTER
-- LOG IN
-- INSERT NEW ORDER
-- VIEW LIST OF ORDERS
-- SEARCH ORDER
-- UPDATE ORDER
-- DELETE ORDER
+          Customer - Register, Log in, Insert/View/Search/Update/Delete ORDER

-Order :
-- SHOW THE SUB TOTAL BY EACH MENU ID
+          Order - Calculate sub total by MENU ID
-- SHOW THE TOTAL THAT CUSTOMER MUST PAY
-6
-Ratings :
-- CUSTOMER CAN INSERT RATING
-- ADMIN CAN VIEW RATINGS
-- ADMIN CAN SEARCH RATINGS
-Report :
-- ADMIN CAN VIEW MIN & MAX RATES GIVEN BY THE CUSTOMERS Target audience :
+			    - Calculate total for customer to pay

+          Ratings - Customer can rate, Admin can view and search ratings

+          Report - Admin view min/max ratings given

-All types of customers and admin is in charge of the whole restaurant.
+Target audience : All types of customers and admin is in charge of the whole restaurant.
 There is only one admin for this system.

+Developed using :
+            C++ (Visual Studio)
+            SQL (PhpMyAdmin)